Mukhtar al-Thaqafi: Modern scholarly views

 While early historical accounts are unanimous in portraying Mukhtar in a negative light, modern historians hold a variety of views.
 Wellhausen writes that although Mukhtar did not claim to be a prophet, he made every effort to create the impression that he was one, and spoke in a way as if he sat in the counsel of God.
 He concludes that Mukhtar was nevertheless a sincere man who tried to eradicate the social differences of his time.
 He further argues that Mukhtar made extravagant claims and exploited Ibn al-Hanafiyya's name out of necessity, as he could not have achieved his goal in his own name.
 He calls him "... one of the greatest men of Islamic history; [who] anticipated the future".
 Historian Hugh Kennedy writes that Mukhtar was a revolutionary who tried to put together a united Kufan coalition but was beset by internal divisions and let down by the Alid family.
 Before his death, Mukhtar is reported to have said:

 I am one of the Arabs, I saw that Ibn Zubayr seized the ruling power in Hejaz and that Najdah [Kharijite leader] did the same in Yamamah and Marwan in Syria, and I did not see myself as inferior to other Arabs.
 Therefore, I took over this region and became like one of them, except that I sought to avenge the blood of the Prophet's family, while the other Arabs neglected the matter.
 I slew everyone who had taken part in shedding their blood and I have continued doing so until this day ...

 Islamicist Moshe Sharon describes this as an accurate description of his activities.
 Professor Abdulaziz Sachedina, on the other hand, calls him an ambitious politician who manipulated the religious sentiments of common people for his own good.

-Popular references
+TV Series

-As with Maqtal-namas narrating the synthesized version of the story of Karbala, various Mukhtar-namas romanticizing the events of the life and movement of Mukhtar were written during the Safavid era.
-An Iranian television series, Mokhtar Nameh, based on the Shia perspective of his life and revolt, was produced in 2009 garnering significant popularity.
+A television series, Mokhtarnameh, based on the Shia perspective of his life and revolt, was produced in 2009 and garnered significant popularity.
+Over 140 actors were cast in it.
+It was originally shot in Persian language, and later dubbed into several languages.
+The series is one of the most well-received Iranian TV series worldwide, and it is aired on national TV every Muharram month.